Enabling clinical use of foundation models for computational pathology: Results

 \subsection{Generalisation of scanner information in foundation model features}

-To investigate the congruity across datasets for the scanner information contained within the foundation model features, we train a simple linear classifier to classify the originating scanner directly from the foundation model features using the QUASAR 2 dataset and externally test the classifier on the TransSCOT dataset.
-This linear probing shows that all five scanners can be accurately identified across datasets, with an average classification accuracy in the external test dataset of 1.000 for Phikon-v2, above 0.998 for H-Optimus-0, H-Optimus-1, UNI, UNI2, and Virchow2, 0.992 for Prov-GigaPath, and 0.986 for Hibou-L (see Extended Data \cref{e-fig:linear-probing}).
-This shows that the foundation models represent non-biological information consistently across patients and sample preparations, thus supporting how prominent these attributes are in the foundation model features.
+To investigate the consistency across datasets for the scanner information contained within the foundation model features, we trained a simple linear classifier to classify the originating scanner directly from the foundation model features using the QUASAR 2 dataset and externally test the classifier on the TransSCOT dataset.
+This linear probing shows that all five scanners can be accurately identified across datasets, with an average classification accuracy in the external test dataset of 1.000 for Phikon-v2, above 0.998 for H-Optimus-0, H-Optimus-1, UNI, UNI2 and Virchow2, 0.992 for Prov-GigaPath and 0.986 for Hibou-L (Extended Data \cref{e-fig:linear-probing}).
+This indicates that non-biological information is consistently encoded across patients and sample preparations, highlighting the prominence of these attributes in foundation model features.